 Zoo Atlanta will get you behind the scenes.
 Know (and feed!) some of the zoo’s beautiful and interesting animals.
 You can choose a wild encounter.
 For example, visit with a giant panda, elephant, or rhino.
 A Zoo Educator will walk you through the animal’s care and habits.
 These events allow you to create memories that will last.

-Full Moon Ziplining on the World’s Largest Zipline
+Full Moon Ziplining at Historic Banning Mills: The World’s Largest Zipline

 Go soaring through the moonlit night sky on an epic ziplining adventure.
 Each month, Historic Banning Mills offers full moon ziplining sessions.